kubeflow/website/content/docs/gke/gcp-e2e.md

     kustomize edit add configmap mnist-map-training   --from-literal=learningRate=0.01
     ```

 1. Configure parameters for where the training results and exported model will be saved in Cloud Storage.
-We'll use a timestamp-based subdirectory so that if the tutorial is run more than once, the training will start fresh each time.
+Use a subdirectory based on the `VERSION_TAG`, so that if the tutorial is run more than once, the training can start fresh each time.

     ```
-    export BUCKET_PATH=${BUCKET_NAME}/$(date +%s)
+    export BUCKET_PATH=${BUCKET_NAME}/${VERSION_TAG}
     kustomize edit add configmap mnist-map-training   --from-literal=modelDir=gs://${BUCKET_PATH}/
     kustomize edit add configmap mnist-map-training   --from-literal=exportDir=gs://${BUCKET_PATH}/export
     ```